pingidentity/pingone-spring-boot-tools/README.md

 </server>
 ```
 in a simple user:password case.

+So, every time you run: `mvn deploy -DcommitMessage="Custom message"`, the new archive from the local repository `${project.build.directory}/mvn-repo` is uploaded to `https://github.com/pingidentity/pingone-customers-spring-boot-tools/tree/mvn-repo`.
+Also, be aware, that if you run `mvn clean deploy ...` you will clean the old versions and github repo will contain only the last built one.

 Please don't forget to set `OAUTH2TOKEN` as environment variable(if you are using it) for login failures prevention:
 ```bash